National Gallery of Art, Washington D.C.

 East Building, lobby, photo by Annaspies (CC BY-NC-ND 2.0).

-Light installation “Multiverse” by Leo Villareal, “Concourse” underground walkway, photo by Mandy Jansen (CC BY-NC-ND 2.0).
+The light installation “Multiverse” by Leo Villareal, “Concourse” underground walkway, photo by Mandy Jansen (CC BY-NC-ND 2.0).

 Permanent collection and galleries

 The vast collection of the museum encompasses an impressive ensemble of masterpieces, dating from the Middle Ages to the present, and includes paintings, sculptures, drawings, prints, and photographs.

-Duccio da Buoninsegna, Giotto, Leonardo da Vinci, Raphael, Rubens, El Greco, Rembrandt, Monet, Degas, Van Gogh, Picasso, Irving Penn, Jackson Pollock, Andy Warhol, Mark Rothko, just to name a few; works by most of the greatest artists of all time are on display at the National Gallery of Art.
+Duccio da Buoninsegna, Giotto, Leonardo da Vinci, Raphael, Rubens, El Greco, Rembrandt, Monet, Degas, Van Gogh, Picasso, Irving Penn, Jackson Pollock, Andy Warhol, and Mark Rothko, just to name a few; works by most of the greatest artists of all time are on display at the National Gallery of Art.

-The collection of Italian Renaissance painting is widely considered among the most important in the world.
+The collection of Italian Renaissance paintings is widely considered among the most important in the world.
 The museum also possesses the Portrait of Ginevra de’ Benci, the only painting by Leonardo da Vinci on public view in the United States.